iotaledger/wasp/documentation/docs/guide/core_concepts/core_contracts/evm.md

 - `t` (`string`): The ticker symbol
 - `d` (`uint8`): The token decimals

-### `registerERC20NativeTokenOnChain`
+### `registerERC20NativeTokenOnRemoteChain`

 Registers an ERC20 contract to act as a proxy for the native tokens **on another chain**.

-The foundry must be controlled by the chain.
+The foundry must be controlled by this chain.
 Only the foundry owner can call this endpoint.

+This endpoint is intended to be used in case the foundry is controlled by chain A, and the owner of the foundry wishes to register the ERC20 contract on chain
+B. In that case, the owner must call this endpoint on chain A with `target = chain B`.
+The request to chain B is then sent as an on-ledger request.
-After a few minutes, call [`getERC20ExternalNativeTokensAddress`](#geterc20externalnativetokensaddress) on the **target chain** to find out the address of the ERC20 contract.
+After a few minutes, call [`getERC20ExternalNativeTokensAddress`](#geterc20externalnativetokensaddress) on chain B to find out the address of the ERC20 contract.

 #### Parameters